titan-data/titan-data.github.io/getting-started.md

 If you want to start your own database, you can do so with `titan run`, which run any stateful docker image with a `VOLUME` declaration, such as MongoDB.

-{% include code_block.html code='titan run -n mongo-test mongo:latest' %}
+{% include code_block.html code='titan run -n mongo-test mongo:4' %}

 # Committing and Checking out State